joelgrus/drunken-avenger/content/vibe-coding-007-human-in-the-loop-as-a-dspy-tool.md

 ![pizza-agent]({static}images/pizza-agent.png)

+Despite this being a silly example, this is actually a pretty neat demonstration of the DSPy / ReAct workflow.
+I didn't have to program anything about the flow of the conversation (e.g. "next ask for the pizza size").

+Instead I gave it a structured output format ("I want a list of pizzas, each of which has the following fields") and a tool to ask clarifying questions, and then the ReAct loop and LLM took care of deciding what questions to ask until it got all the information it needed.
+That's actually really cool!

 Anyway, this was pretty satisfying to puzzle out, and hopefully it helps someone else.

 The code is [on GitHub](https://github.com/joelgrus/human-in-the-loop-dspy-tool).